ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/dbt_snowflake_masking/macros.md

 {% docs mask_model %}
 This macro is designed do be applied as a post-hook on a table or view model.
 It will pull the policy information from identified columns and create and apply the masking policy.
-This needs to be done after the table or view has been created as it calls for information about the table or vew to know the data types of the columns to be masked.
+This needs to be done after the table or view has been created as it calls for information about the table or view to know the data types of the columns to be masked.

 {% enddocs %}